-Whether your goal is to fire a few shots to zero in your rifle before a hunting trip or to do some serious bench rest shooting, a well-built, solid shooting bench is important.
-Depending on the circumstances, you can build one that is simple or complex, permanent or portable.
+Depending on the circumstances, your bench can be simple or complex, permanent or portable.
 It can be customized to your personal build, or built to an average standard to be able to accommodate most shooters.

 Visit an established shooting range and look at the shooting benches in use there.
 They may or may not have been designed by shooters or for shooting the way you plan to shoot.
 Sit at the benches and take note of how they fit you and how user-friendly they are.
 Take measurements and draw diagrams of these benches.
 Use a digital camera to take photos, then make notes about the features you like and dislike.

 Depending on where the bench will be located and how much shooting will be done from it, plan special features that will increase your enjoyment of the bench.
 On a permanent installation, things like a roof can provide shade on hot days, rain protection on wet days and longevity to the construction.